pantrypoints/sp/content/en/research/countries/china/xi/conclusion.md

 the understanding of the ruling law of the Communist Party, so as to provide useful reference for the governance of major parties and major countries and the political development of political parties in the world.

-1 Xi Jinping on Governing the Country, Volume 2, Foreign Languages Publishing House, 2017, p.
-62.
-China Aerospace Studies Institute
-429
-Translation published Fall 2023Basic Issues of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era We will continue to enrich and develop the cause of adhering to and developing socialism with Chinese characteristics.
+We will continue to enrich and develop the cause of adhering to and developing socialism with Chinese characteristics.
 "Marxism must continue to develop with the development of the times, practice, and science, and cannot remain static, and socialism has always advanced in exploration.1